dzackgarza/Notes/Conferences/UCSD Algebraic Geometry Jan 2019/Friday.md

 Called "rigid" if the number of complex deformations is zero. (?
 Hodge number from above), leads to interesting arithmetic.

-Theorem: Every rigid $CY3$ over $\QQ$ is modular (analog of modular theorem for elliptic curves), i.e. there exists a weight 4 modular form
+Theorem: Every rigid $CY3$ over $\QQ$ is modular (analog of modular theorem for elliptic curves), i.e. there exists a weight 4 modular form arising from the Galois representation on the top cohomology.

+If you take the Fourier expansion of this form